rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Just to clarify, we use our joints, ligaments and tendons while exercising.

 The important question is, how far are we using them ?
+Are we opening them enough, so we can clean up the toxins and the stress of life ?

 Evolution kept joints and ligaments's motion between a certain security range.
 The reason for that is survival.
 Having a joint or ligament problem could have a devastating impact in our movement.